-In this block, two DataObjects are defined to store results: 1) a PointSet named "samples", 2) a HistorySet named "histories".
-Note that in the Input node all the uncertainties perturbed through the Monte-Carlo strategy are listed.
-By this, any realization in the input space is linked in the DataObject to the outputs listed in the Output node.
+In this block, three DataObjects are defined to store results: 1) a PointSet named "samples", 2) a PointSet named "dummyIN" 3) a HistorySet named "histories".
+Note that in the Input> node all the uncertainties perturbed through the Monte-Carlo strategy are listed.
+By this, any realization in the input space is linked in the DataObject to the outputs listed in the Output> node.
+Furthermore, since we use an external model that does not have any input file, we define a pointset named "dummyIN" that is used as a dummy input in the multirun step.